 Aims and Features

-Click #HKU6901BScRiskManagement and #HKU6901BScStatistics for the collection of posts and stories about the Majors on our Facebook.
+For the collection of Facebook posts and stories about the Major, please click #HKU6901BScStatistics.

 | Study Programme

 ||Total number of students in 2017-18 (from year 1 to 4)

 | 6901 Bachelor of Science (Major in Statistics)